 What is audit trail software?

-Audit trail software, which is also called audit logging software, is used to track and record events and activities within an app, digital system, and network.
-It provides a chronological record of actions, ensuring transparency and accountability.
+Audit trail software, also called audit logging software, is used to track and record events and activities within an application, digital system, and network.
+It provides a chronological, tamper-evident record of actions, ensuring transparency, accountability, and compliance readiness.
+Modern audit trail platforms integrate with SIEM tools, cloud infrastructure, and compliance automation platforms to collect, centralize, and analyze trail data in real time.

 What types of data are included in an audit trail?